What Is A USDA REAP Grant?

 A Few More Notes About REAP Grants

-• To learn more, the USDA’s website is a great place to start.
-It looks dense, but it’s an excellent overview.
+- The USDA’s website is a great place to start if you want to learn more.
+It looks dense, but it provides an excellent overview.

-• If you intend to apply for a REAP grant, please inform your solar consultant.
-Our team can provide recommendations for grant writing services, and we are highly knowledgeable about REAP grants.
-We will be able to furnish you with all the specific solar project specifications you will need to successfully complete your grant application.
+- Please inform your solar consultant if you intend to apply for a REAP grant.
+Our team can provide recommendations for grant writing services and is highly knowledgeable about REAP grants.
+We can furnish you with all the specific solar project specifications you will need to complete your grant application successfully and have a working checklist for you with helpful tips.